1871fotc/fotc/docs/about/index.md

 The Friends of Toowong Cemetery:

-- **research** the history of Toowong Cemetery, its headstone designs, and the biographies of the people interred there.
+- **research the history of Toowong Cemetery**, its headstone designs, and the biographies of the people interred there.
 We encourage others to do to the same.
-- **share** our findings with the community through our publications, guided heritage tours, self-guided walks, our educational museum, and contributions to other local history resources.
+- **share our discoveries** with the community through our publications, guided heritage tours, self-guided walks, our educational museum, and contributions to other local history resources.
-- **contribute** the stories of individuals interred at the Toowong and [Milton/Paddington cemeteries](https://www.brisbane.qld.gov.au/community-and-safety/community-support/cemeteries/historic-cemeteries/paddington-cemetery) to publications and biographical databases.
+- **contribute stories** of individuals interred at the Toowong and [Milton/Paddington cemeteries](https://www.brisbane.qld.gov.au/community-and-safety/community-support/cemeteries/historic-cemeteries/paddington-cemetery) to publications and biographical databases.
-- **participate** in a [yearly archaeological dig](https://www.abc.net.au/news/2018-05-26/archaeology-dig-at-toowong-cemetery-a-chance-to-unearth-history/9800474) in the cemetery grounds in conjunction with the [University of Queensland Archaeology Department](https://social-science.uq.edu.au/undergraduate/archaeology).
+- **participate in [archaeological digs](https://www.abc.net.au/news/2018-05-26/archaeology-dig-at-toowong-cemetery-a-chance-to-unearth-history/9800474)** in the cemetery grounds in conjunction with the [University of Queensland Archaeology Department](https://social-science.uq.edu.au/undergraduate/archaeology).
 The dig searches for buried headstones from previously demolished graves and is [open to the public](https://archaeologyweek.org/events-list/national-archaeology-week-2022).
-- **consult** with the [Brisbane City Council](https://www.brisbane.qld.gov.au/community-and-safety/community-support/cemeteries/toowong-cemetery) on future plans, new initiatives, and the restoration of graves.
+- **consult with the [Brisbane City Council](https://www.brisbane.qld.gov.au/community-and-safety/community-support/cemeteries/toowong-cemetery)** on future plans, new initiatives, and the restoration of graves.
-- **locate** marked and unmarked graves.
+- **locate marked and unmarked graves**.
 Contact us to ask us to:
     - mark the side of the road with the section number relating to your search to help you to find it easily when you visit.
     - outline an unmarked grave using a surface spray if the grave is unmarked.
 The spray does no harm and two mowings later will have disappeared.
     - take digital photographs of a grave and email it to you.